robothaver/BentoLight/README.md

 - 4 color modes
 - No web server required, simply set `index.html` as your browser's home page

-Please host on a server to ensure the icons and images load correctly from the configuration.

 # Customization

 ## All customizations can be done through the config.js file